rabbitmq/rabbitmq-jms-topic-exchange/README.md

     mvn clean install

-This will get the relevant parts of the `rabbitmq-public-umbrella` repositories, at the specified version of RabbitMQ (stored in the Maven `pom`), copy the plugin source subdirectory into the right position in the umbrella tree, and issue the standard `make` commands to build a RabbitMQ plugin.
-After these finish (successfully) the artefact generated (`rabbitmq_jms_topic_exchange.ez`) is copied into the outer `target/plugins` directory and thence pushed to the Maven repository.
+This will get the relevant parts of the `rabbitmq-public-umbrella` repositories, set to the specified version of RabbitMQ (stored in the Maven `pom`), copy the plugin source subdirectory into the right position in the umbrella tree, make some small modifications for versioning the plugin, and then issue the standard RabbitMQ `make` commands to build a RabbitMQ plugin.
+After these finish (successfully) the artefact generated (`rabbitmq_jms_topic_exchange.ez`) is copied into the outer `target/plugins` directory, renamed, and thence pushed to the Maven repository.

-All the other dependencies are pulled in by the RabbitMQ plugin `make` process.
+All the other work is performed by the standard RabbitMQ plugin `make` process.

 This rather indirect build procedure is used to tie in with the rest of